Gustavo Dudamel

 Gustavo Adolfo Dudamel Ramírez (born 26 January 1981) is a Venezuelan conductor.
-He is the music director of the Simón Bolívar Symphony Orchestra and the Los Angeles Philharmonic.
-He is scheduled to become the Music and Artistic Director of the New York Philharmonic in 2026.
+He is the music director of the Simón Bolívar Symphony Orchestra and former music director of the Los Angeles Philharmonic.
+He became Music and Artistic Director of the New York Philharmonic in 2026.

 Early life

-Dudamel was born in Barquisimeto, Venezuela, the son of a trombonist and a voice teacher.
+Dudamel was born in 1981 in Barquisimeto, Lara.
+His father was a trombonist and his mother was a voice teacher.
 He studied music from an early age.
-In 1986 he became involved with El Sistema, the famous Venezuelan social action music programme, initially learning the violin.
+In 1986, he became involved with El Sistema, the famous Venezuelan social action music programme, where he began violin lessons.
 He soon began to study composition.
 He attended the Jacinto Lara Conservatory, where José Luis Jiménez was among his violin teachers.
 He then went on to work with José Francisco del Castillo at the Latin-American Violin Academy.

 Dudamel began to study conducting in 1995, first with Rodolfo Saglimbeni, then later with José Antonio Abreu.
 In 1999, he was appointed music director of the Simón Bolívar Symphony Orchestra, the national youth orchestra of Venezuela, and toured several countries.
 He attended Charles Dutoit's master class in Buenos Aires, Argentina in 2002, and worked as assistant conductor to Simon Rattle in Berlin, Germany and Salzburg, Austria in 2003.

-Career

-Conducting
+Conducting career

 Dudamel won a number of competitions, including the Gustav Mahler Conducting Competition in Germany in 2004.
 His reputation began to spread, attracting the attention of conductors such as Simon Rattle and Claudio Abbado, who accepted invitations to conduct the Simón Bolívar Orchestra in Veneite.
 In April 2006 Dudamel was appointed as principal conductor of the Gothenburg Symphony for the 2007/2008 season.

 Dudamel made his debut at La Scala, Milan, with Don Giovanni in November 2006.
 On 10 September 2007, he conducted the Vienna Philharmonic for the first time at the Lucerne Festival.
 On 16 April 2007 he conducted the Stuttgart Radio Symphony Orchestra at the Vatican's Paul VI Audience Hall in a concert in commemoration of the 80th birthday of Pope Benedict XVI, with Hilary Hahn as solo violinist, the Pope and many other Church dignitaries were among the audience.